Chrismarsh/mesher/docs/source/build.rst

 Intel compiler
 ==============
-Ensure the Intel compilervars is sourced, e.g.,
+If you're using the Intel compiler, ensure ``compilervars.sh`` is sourced, e.g.,
 ::

     source /opt/intel/bin/compilervars.sh intel64

-prior to running the conan.
+prior to running conan.
 Use the above gcc settings for conan.

 Clone repo